rascol/Raspberry-Pi-PPS-Client/README.md

 <center><img src="/images/frequency-vars.png" alt="Frequency Vars over 24 hours" style="width: 685px;"/></center>

-The combination of time slew adjustments never needing to exceed 1 microsecond each second and time drift never exceeding 20 nanoseconds each second certifies a timekeeping precision of 1 microsecond over this 24 hour period.
-The claimed absolute accuracy limit of 5 microseconds is because of uncertainties in determining the precise value of the PPS interrupt delay and because allowance must be made for occasional time adjustments that could slightly exceed 1 microsecond (but didn't here).
+The combination of time slew adjustments never needing to exceed 1 microsecond each second and time drift never exceeding 20 nanoseconds each second certifies a timekeeping control precision of 1 microsecond over this 24 hour period.
+The second-to-second absolute accuracy is limited to 10 microseconds by jitter in the system clock oscillator and by occasional time adjustments that could slightly exceed 1 microsecond (but didn't here).
 This is discussed in detail in the docs.
-In any case, the performance shown here can be considered to be worst case if Linux 4.1.y kernels are used because these have even better timekeeping performance than the 3.18.9-rt kernel from which this data was collected.

 # Hardware Requirements
 ---